Haidra-Org/hordelib/docs/comfyui-bridge.md

 `ADAPTIVE_ITERATION_BUDGET_MULTIPLIER` (1.25) times the nominal step count and delivers the best-effort sample.
 Iterations past the schedule are tolerance polish with approximately no marginal quality, so a looser bound pays multiples of the advertised GPU cost for nothing.
+The multiplier is derived from the SDK policy, and `hordelib.api` exports `SAMPLER_EXECUTION_CONTRACT_VERSION` for bridges to place directly in their worker check-in.
+The contract version is fixed deliberately rather than following the SDK's latest version automatically: a dependency update must never claim backend behavior that hordelib has not implemented and tested.

 The seam is `comfy.samplers.ksampler` rather than `sample_dpm_adaptive`, because the factory is where the sampler function is built as a closure over the full `sigmas` tensor; the replacement